pagekit/docs/quickstart.md

 ## Installation

-Extract the downloaded archive and copy the contained folders and files to your webserver directory.
+Extract the downloaded archive and copy the contents to the web root directory on your webserver, for example to a folder called `/pagekit`.

-Open your browser and go to the Pagekit URL on your webserver, e.g. `http://example.com/pagekit`.
-This will take you to the start screen of the installation.
+Open your browser and go to the Pagekit URL on your webserver, e.g. `http://example.com/pagekit` or `http://localhost/pagekit`.
+This will take you to the start screen of the web installer.

 #### Step 1 - Database information